 Sample, Alphabet, 1960

 This is a Sample.
-It was designed by Alexander Hayden Girard and manufactured by Herman Miller Furniture Company.
+It was designed by Alexander Hayden Girard and manufactured by American Art Textile Printing Company, Inc. and produced by Herman Miller Furniture Company.
 It is dated 1960 and we acquired it in 1969.
-Its medium is 100% cotton and its technique is screen printed on plain weave.
+Its medium is cotton and its technique is screen printed on plain weave.
 It is a part of the Textiles department.

 When do graphic design and textile design merge and overlap?
 The great mid-century designer Alexander Girard is best known for his work as founding director of the Herman Miller Textile Division, a post he held from 1952 through 1973.
 There, working alongside such design legends as George Nelson and Charles and Ray Eames, he created a vast range of textiles that complemented and completed the era’s groundbreaking furnishings.
 Although nubby textures and neutral stripes abound in Girard’s textile oeuvre, his most memorable designs are distinctly graphic in character.